AutonomyLab/bebop_autonomy/docs/autogenerated/common_states_param_topic.rst

 `CommonCommonStateMassStorageInfoStateListChanged`_
   Mass storage info state list.
 `CommonCommonStateCurrentDateChanged`_
-  Date changed.\n\n **Please note that you should not care about this event if you are using the libARController API as this library is handling the connection process for you.**
+  Date changed.\n Corresponds to the latest date set on the drone.\n\n **Please note that you should not care about this event if you are using the libARController API as this library is handling the connection process for you.**
 `CommonCommonStateCurrentTimeChanged`_
-  Time changed.\n\n **Please note that you should not care about this event if you are using the libARController API as this library is handling the connection process for you.**
+  Time changed.\n Corresponds to the latest time set on the drone.\n\n **Please note that you should not care about this event if you are using the libARController API as this library is handling the connection process for you.**
 `CommonCommonStateMassStorageInfoRemainingListChanged`_
   Mass storage remaining data list.
 `CommonCommonStateWifiSignalChanged`_